11 Best ERP Software of 2023 (Systems Ranked & Compared)

 - Small-business ERP: These ERP solutions are focused on SMBs.
 They are very cost-effective since they don’t contain features that aren’t likely to be used in a small business.

-- Web-based ERP: Also known as cloud-based ERP, these platforms can be accessed through a web browser as well.
+- Web-based enterprise resource planning manufa: Also known as cloud-based ERP, these platforms can be accessed through a web browser as well.
 They can be accessed anytime from anywhere since they only need a fast internet connection.

 ERP software offers a lot of benefits.
-Some of them are:
+Some of these benefits when using these systems are:

 - Reduction of long-term costs (despite the high cost of set-up, efficiency improves and saves overall cost)